Ptoscanode/Udacity-Sparkify-Project/README.md

 This company offers digital music service through streaming, similar to Spotify and Deezer.
 Sparkify has two account options: Free and Premium.
 The free account has advertisements between songs, whereas the premium account has no advertisements, costing a monthly fee.
 Customers can upgrade, downgrade or cancel the service at any time.

 We will be working with a small dataset (128MB), containing information about customers and their activity in the platform.

+The reason why we will be working with a small fraction of the data is because this model is still being tested.
+Therefore, using a small dataset is way of, not only avoiding spending too long training the model, but also having a sense of the chosen model's accuracy before applying it to production data.

 This project is divided in 5 parts:

 1 - Load and Clean Dataset
 </br>